freon4dsl/Freon-documentation/docu-content/030_Examples/020_Building_an_Interpreter/010_Basic_Evaluation_Functions/+page.md

+---
+title: More Basic Evaluation Functions
+description: Extend the EducationInterpreter with evaluation functions for tests, pages, answers, and score expressions.
+Learn how to compute runtime values and handle abstract concepts in Freon interpreters.
+tags: Freon, interpreter, evaluation, EducationInterpreter, Answer, LastStep, Page, ScoreExpression, QuestionReference, NrOfCorrectAnswers, RtGrade, runtime, M1, M0, M2, DSL, tutorial, example
+---

 <script>
     import Note from "$lib/notes/Note.svelte";
 </script>

 # More Basic Evaluation Functions

-With the simplest evaluation functions done, we can turn to the actual test that needs to be done.
+With the simplest evaluation functions done, we can now focus on the **test evaluation logic** itself.

 ## The AST of the Test Model Unit

-Let's refresh your memory and have a look at the AST of the `Test` model unit.
+Let’s refresh your memory and look at the AST of the `Test` model unit.

 ```proto
 // Education/lesson9-defs/edu-tests.ast